-Signs and Symptoms of Depressive Disorders
+Symptoms of Depressive Disorders

 People suffering from depression have a wide variety of symptoms.
 The duration, persistence, and severity depend on a number of factors.
 For example, one person with depression may experience a loss in appetite and may have difficulty sleeping while another may find themselves binge-eating and sleeping 12 hours a day.
 Some of the most usual signs and symptoms include the following:

 - Feeling sad more frequently than normal

 - Loss of sleep and appetite